Circular No. 23/23/2017

 Other Circulars

-This circular provides clarification regarding the retrospective applicability o...
+This circular provides clarification on the applicability of demand, recovery, a...

-This circular provides clarifications on GST rates and classification of various...
+This circular provides clarity on GST applicability and compliance requirements ...

 Read More